yveyeh/vuex-state-sample/README.md

 >   - Retrieve data from Vuex Store with Getters.
 >   - Update state in Vuex Store with Mutations.
 >   - Update state asynchronously with Vuex Actions.
+>   - Structure and manage Vuex store with modules.

 ## Installation and Usage :floppy_disk: :books: